 - Kira says that her mother died of malnutrition at the Singha Refugee Camp when she was three.
 But in DS9: "Wrongs Darker than Death or Night" we will learn that Kira Meru was actually taken to Deep Space 9, and Nerys doesn't look like she is only three years or less in that episode.

 - "I want you to know something.
 In spite of whatever I might have said, I realize now you're an honorable man.
 And I think your daughter must have loved you very much."
 (Kira, to Ghemor)

-Remarkable shapeshifting: Odo morphs into bag and returns to his humanoid shape to overwhelm Entek.
+- Remarkable shapeshifting: Odo morphs into bag and returns to his humanoid shape to overwhelm Entek.

-Remarkable facts: This episode establishes Garak as being claustrophobic, something that would be picked up in "In Purgatory's Shadow".
+- Remarkable fact: This episode establishes Garak as being claustrophobic, something that would be picked up in "In Purgatory's Shadow".